lordfido/foos-tournament-client/README.md

-# foos-tournament-client
+# Foos Tournament Client
-A web client for Foos Tournament
+A simple webapp to consume data about our company Foos Tournament